 3. International Definitions of Franchise

-Further, what is a franchise at law is likely to differ from country to country.
+What is a franchise under the law is likely to differ from country to country.
 In general, if a legal relationship looks, smells and sounds like a franchise – it will be a franchise regardless of the title of the relevant document and how the parties refer to each other.
-For example, in Australia, there is no statutory definition of what a franchise is, and it is necessary to turn to precedent to see how the courts have examined the issue.
-Also, Turkey relies on the franchising definition the Supreme Court provided.
-The language the court used is indicative of the need for local advice to establish precisely what and how the law applies in that jurisdiction.

 4. International Franchising Laws